Xiderni/SMA_final_project/README.md

 # Framing the Race: Strategic Game Framing and Media attributed Polarization in the 2024 French Snap Elections

-A research project for Social Media Analysis By Elina Baudier
+A research project for Social Media Analysis By Elina Baudier, Davide Ciuffini

 # Introduction